-A student who chooses to withdraw from a specific course or courses must advise the Registrar's Office in writing using the Course Enrolment Adjustment Form found on the MYCCNM student portal and eCampus.
+Toronto Campus students who chooses to withdraw from a specific course or courses must advise the Registrar's Office in writing using the Course Enrolment Adjustment Form found on the MYCCNM student portal and eCampus.
+Boucher Campus students in Years 2 - 4 should contact the Assistant

+Registrar.

 The student's registration will be adjusted to reflect the course load reduction.
 The submission date of the request for the reduction in course load will be used to calculate the amount of the refund (if any).